 Complicated bookkeeping: When you have 26 pay periods per year, it means you have two months that feature three pay periods as opposed to two.
-When this happens, it complicates bookkeeping and makes it harder to project your future cash flow.
-Essentially, your payroll debits may not always align with your payroll credits on your balance sheet.
-It also means you need to prepare for paying your employees the two months that feature a third paycheck.
+When this happens, it complicates bookkeeping and makes it harder to project your future cash flow, so the payroll debits may not always align with the payroll credits on your balance sheet and also means you prepare for paying employees the two months that feature a third paycheck.

 Smaller paychecks: Since payroll on a biweekly pay schedule processes more frequently than it does on a bimonthly pay schedule, these paychecks are smaller.
-However, employees receive two extra paychecks per year to make up for it.
+Employees receive two extra paychecks per year to make up for it.

 Harder to budget: Since you get two extra paychecks on a biweekly pay schedule, it can make it harder to budget if the business doesn't prepare for the months that result in three paychecks.
-Businesses who operate on this pay frequency need to verify that they have enough money in their payroll account to cover these expenses.
+Businesses that operate on this pay frequency verify that they have enough money in their payroll account to cover these expenses.

 Potentially higher costs: Depending on the payroll provider, a business may incur additional charges for each payroll run.
-This can result in higher annual costs for businesses that operate on a biweekly pay frequency rather than a bimonthly pay frequency.
-To avoid this, it's important to select a payroll provider that allows unlimited payroll runs regardless of how often paychecks are dispersed.
+This can result in higher annual costs for businesses that operate on a biweekly pay frequency rather than a bimonthly pay frequency, so to avoid this, it's important to select a payroll provider that allows unlimited payroll runs regardless of how often paychecks are dispersed.

 Bimonthly pay schedule disadvantages